On Chain Billing

 is set to what the regular fee recipient would be (and is where the validator's net rewards are sent), and withdrawal_address

-remains the same.
-Note that for a new withdrawal address, a new fee splitter contract will be deployed once the validator(s) for that address are funded, which means that the fee_recipient_address
+- For a new withdrawal address, a new fee splitter contract will be deployed once the validator(s) for that address are funded

 Example